By Kerry Horton Bennassar

 What Would Thầy do?

-The last thing I do when things get a bit hairy, with lots of big feelings flying around, I think to myself if Thầy was babysitting what would he do?
+The last thing I do when things get a bit hairy with my children, with lots of big feelings flying around, I think to myself if Thầy was babysitting, what would he do?
 Sometimes I pretend that I’m Thầy or one of the experienced nuns and think what would they do?
 Make a cup of tea?
-Like those bumper stickers you see: What would Neil Young do?
-We can ask: What would Buddha do?
-What would Thầy do?
-What would a monk or a nun do?
+Go for a little walk?
+Do a little weed pulling?
+Once when I was feeling overwhelmed I tended to my garden, pulling dead leaves off plants, and pulling some weeds.

 I imagine Thầy sitting on the floor in our living room in the middle of the storm of big feelings.
-I have done this many times and the kids wonder what I’m doing, and they stop.
-I imagine Thầy doing that and it supports me.
+I have sat right in the middle of the room and closed my eyes and started breathing.
+The kids wonder what I’m doing, and they stop and we chat and check in.
+I imagine Thầy doing that and it supports me and makes me smile.

 About Kerry Horton Bennassar